sebrast/academic-kickstart/content/authors/admin/_index.md

 During my PhD, I visited the University of California at Berkeley and have been a PhD Trainee in the Monetary Policy Strategy Division at the European Central Bank.

+In summer 2022, I will join De Nederlandsche Bank as a research economist.

 My research interests include macroeconomics, monetary policy, applied macroeconometrics and inflation expectations.
 You can find my CV [here.](files/CV.pdf)

-**I am on the 2021/2022 job market and available for interviews.**